Lack of water threatens agriculture from Maule to Biobío

 However, some irrigators and farmers, including Agrícola Central, Talca's main producer association, saw no benefits in the formula.

 "The agreement was bad"says Fernando Medina, president of the entity, who maintains that in practice it does not imply real savings for irrigators.
-One of the reasons given is that the La Invernada lagoon has leaks that cause part of the water to go directly to the channels, that is, “they would have been equally available to the irrigators.
-For the same reason, it is difficult to gauge how much water was actually removed.
-For all of the above, the return of 0,82 liters would not be meaning a real saving ", He says.
-And he adds that “If the agreement implies an additional contribution, let's discuss it.
-But, with the economy that is proposed, the level of the Lagoon does not increase”, emphasizes.
+One of the reasons given is that the La Invernada lagoon has leaks that cause part of the water to go directly to the channels, that is, «they would have been equally available to irrigators.
+For this reason, it is difficult to measure how much water was actually removed.
+For all of the above, the return of 0,82 liters would not mean real savings.", He says.
+And he adds that «If the agreement involves an additional contribution, let's talk about it.
+But, with the proposed economy, the level of the Laguna does not increase., emphasizes.

-The irrigators, on the other hand, consider that the option was viable.
-“The operation was applied last summer.
-Savings could be made and that water is now in the lagoon”says Silva.
+The irrigators, on the other hand, consider that the option was viable. «The operation was applied last summer.
+Savings could be made and that water is in the lagoon today.says Silva.

 But the division had consequences.
 The agreement had to be ratified by the Minister of Public Works Alberto Undurraga.
 After trying to reconcile positions, he finally chose not to ratify it, even though, in the resolution, he acknowledges that it had worked very positively.

-Carlos Diez, president of the monitoring board of the Maule River, questions the decision.
-“This season we will not be able to make agreements with hydroelectric companies either.
-Minister Alberto Undurraga seriously harmed us by not endorsing the agreement that the Hydraulic Works Department (DOH) had made with Endesa and we will not count on them as strategic partners.
-Therefore, we will have to continue removing all the water from the Laguna del Maule, depleting our main reservoir."
+Carlos Diez, president of the monitoring board of the Maule River, questions the decision. «This season we will not be able to make agreements with hydroelectric companies either.
+Minister Alberto Undurraga seriously harmed us by not endorsing the agreement that the Directorate of Hydraulic Works (DOH) had made with Endesa and we will not count on them as strategic partners.
+Therefore, we will have to continue removing all the water from the Maule Lagoon, depleting our main reservoir."

 They call to restrict themselves